AmeerD/Old-Site/index.md

 ### Gadsby Text Mining

 September 2017 - June 2018

 Having thoroughly enjoyed *STAT 442 - Data Visualization* in Fall 2016, I approached Professor Wayne Oldford upon returning to university the following Fall semester to work on a project together.
 After discussing interesting datasets available and thinking about what may be useful from a curriculum perspective, we settled on a text mining project.
-Looking at core computational statistics courses, there is very little emphasis on teaching with textual data.
+We decided to perform a decomposition of the book *Gadsby* by Ernest Vincent Wright. *Gadsby* is known as *A Story of Over 50,000 Words Without Using the Letter "E"*.
+This interesting quirk was the perfect starting point for analysis.

 The [final report](./Gadsby_Project.html) discusses the process, findings, and learning outcomes of the Gadsby project.